Blowups of smooth hypersurfaces, their birational geometry and divisorial stability: Introduction

 However, the property of being a Mori dream space is not automatically maintained when performing common birational transformations such as blowups.
-Therefore, finding examples (or non-examples) of Mori dream spaces becomes a relevant, and often complicated, problem in birational geometry.
-For instance, \cite{CastravetMDSblowups} examines the case of toric varieties (that are trivially Mori dream spaces) blown up at a general point, providing examples that are Mori dream spaces, and others that are not.
-A previous work of Ottem \cite{OttemHypersurfProducts} looks at a similar question for $\mathbb{Q}$-factorial hypersurfaces with Picard rank 2 embedded in products of projective spaces.
-In particular, Ottem describes their Nef and Movable cones.
+For instance, \cite{CastravetMDSblowups} examines the case of toric varieties (that are Mori dream spaces by \cite[Corollary~2.4]{HuKeel}) blown up at the identity point, providing examples that are Mori dream spaces, and others that are not.
+A previous work of Ottem \cite{OttemHypersurfProducts} characterises when a normal $\mathbb{Q}$-factorial hypersurface in products of projective spaces is a Mori dream space.
 In \cite{Ito}, the author gives a criterion for a normal projective variety of Picard rank 2 to be a Mori dream space.
 In particular, he shows that the blowup at a general point of a general Fano complete intersection of dimension at least three is a Mori dream space.
-However, his construction does not provide the birational models induced by the Mori chamber decomposition of the blowup.
+However, his construction does not explicitly provide the birational models induced by the Mori chamber decomposition of the blowup.

-Indeed, the property of being a Mori Dream space is closely related to finding birational models (cf \cite{OkawaImagesMDS, AbbanZucconiMDS, CampoDuarteGuerreiro, BlancLamyWeak,AbbanCheltsovPark3folds,Pae21,OkadaSolidFanoHypersurf}), also in relation to moduli problems \cite{CastravetTevelevMnoMDS}, and to those of rigidity (\cite{KollarRigidity10names,deFernexBirRigHypersurf, KOPP22,OkadaMFSI}).
+Indeed, the property of being a Mori dream space is closely related to finding birational models (cf \cite{OkawaImagesMDS, AbbanZucconiMDS, CampoDuarteGuerreiro, BlancLamyWeak,AbbanCheltsovPark3folds,Pae24Sextic,OkadaSolidFanoHypersurf}), also in relation to moduli problems \cite{CastravetTevelevMnoMDS}, and to those of rigidity (\cite{KollarRigidity10names,deFernexBirRigHypersurf, KOPP24,OkadaMFSI}).
 Our work builds up on these in spirit and structure (especially \cite{OttemHypersurfProducts} and \cite{Ito}).
 Our main theorem is the following.